 Saturdays are my bread baking days.
 Whenever I’m cleaning, or doing laundry, or another chore I don’t enjoy, it’s nice to simultaneously have the wonderful yeasty smell of rising and baking bread in the kitchen.
 It cheers me up.

 And it turned out great!
 So soft on the inside, with a perfectly brown crust.
 It was perfect to serve with the hamburger soup we had last weekend.
-I actually liked it so much I made it again this past weekend and served it with enchilada soup (recipe coming soon – it’s a good one!)
+I actually liked it so much I made it again this past weekend and served it with more soup!

 Mike hasn’t told me his rating yet, but judging by the amount of bread he’s eaten over the past week, I’m pretty sure he liked it.

 This French bread recipe is super simple to make and has a relatively short rising time, making it the perfect recipe for a busy weekend.
 I’ve used it for paninis, to serve with soup, and just to eat for lunch.
 It’s always a big hit in our family – you can’t go wrong with homemade bread!